freeCodeCamp/freeCodeCamp/guide/english/terminal-commandline/macos-terminal/index.md

 touch | Create a new file
 cp| Copy a file
 rm | Remove a file
-rm -rf | Remove a directory
-sudo | Run command with the security privileges of the superuser clear | Clear the screen nano [file] | Opens the file using nano editor
+cat | concatenate and print files ps | list all running processes find | find files and directories rm -rf | Remove a directory recursively sudo | Run command with the security privileges of the superuser clear | Clear the screen nano [file] | Opens the file using nano editor